Efficient use of Teradata Recursive Queries

 Shortest Path – The Non-Recursive Solution

-We will now compare the recursive query with a solution written as Stored Procedure:
+Let’s compare the recursive query to a solution implemented as a stored procedure.

 CREATE SET TABLE Route